hazelcast/hazelcast-jet/site/docs/concepts/event-time.md

 ## Event Disorder

 In an ideal world, event time and processing time would be the same and events would be processed immediately.
-In reality this is almost never the case, there can be a significant difference between the two.
+In reality this is far from true and there can be a significant difference between the two.
 The difference is also highly variable and is affected by factors like network congestion, shared resource limitations and many more.
 This results in what we call *event disorder*: observing the events out of